 The most relevant and enduring questions in the evolution and evaluation of screen-stories-that-matter are WHERE'S THE DRAMA? and WHY DO I CARE?
-Yet the creation of fresh, surprising and compelling drama is uncommon.
+Yet the creation of fresh, surprising and compelling screen narratives - with some notable exceptions - is uncommon.
 Why is this?
 And what can be done about it?

 Enter the Drama by selecting a topic from the MENU at the top of this page - or by using the search function provided BELOW to find exactly what you're looking for.